 Injuries are the leading cause of death and disability to children in the United States.
 Dayton Children’s is dedicated to preventing childhood injury in our region.
-Dayton Children’s Center for Child Health and Wellness recognizes the power of partnership to keep kids in our community safe.
+Dayton Children’s Center for Community Health and Advocacy recognizes the power of partnership to keep kids in our community safe.
 We work within our community to reduce instances of injury in the following ways:

 - Educate the community about child safety, injury risks and prevention